chimericdream/worldofpannotia.com/src/_skills/use-psionic-device.md

     _Address a Power Stone:_ Successfully addressing a power stone allows you to find out what power or powers it contains.
 Doing this requires 1 minute of concentration.

     _Emulate an Ability Score:_ To manifest a power from a power stone, you need a high ability score in the appropriate ability.
-Your effective ability score (appropriate to the class you're emulating when you try to manifest the power from the power stone) is your _use psionic device_ check result minus 15.
+Your effective ability score (appropriate to the class you're emulating when you try to manifest the power from the power stone) is your {% skill_link use-psionic-device %} check result minus 15.
 If you already have a high enough score in the appropriate ability, you don't need to make this check.

-    _Emulate an Alignment:_ Some psionic items have positive or negative effects based on your alignment. _use psionic device_ lets you use these items as if you were of an alignment of your choice.
+    _Emulate an Alignment:_ Some psionic items have positive or negative effects based on your alignment. {% skill_link use-psionic-device %} lets you use these items as if you were of an alignment of your choice.
 You can emulate only one alignment at a time.

     _Emulate a Class Feature:_ Sometimes you need to use a class feature to activate a psionic item.
-Your effective level in the emulated class equals your _use psionic device_ check result minus 20.
+Your effective level in the emulated class equals your {% skill_link use-psionic-device %} check result minus 20.
 This skill does not let you use the class feature of another class.
 It just lets you activate items as if you had the class feature.

-    If the class whose feature you are emulating has an alignment requirement, you must meet it, either honestly or by emulating an appropriate alignment as a separate _use psionic device_ check (see above).
+    If the class whose feature you are emulating has an alignment requirement, you must meet it, either honestly or by emulating an appropriate alignment as a separate {% skill_link use-psionic-device %} check (see above).

     _Emulate a Race:_ Some psionic items work only for certain races, or work better for those of certain races.
 You can use such an item as if you were a race of your choice.
 You can emulate only one race at a time.

     _Use a Dorje:_ Normally, to use a dorje, you must have the dorje's power on your class power list.
 This use of the skill allows you to use a dorje as if you had a particular power on your class power list.
 This use of the skill applies to other power trigger psionic items, if applicable.

     _Use a Power Stone:_ Normally, to manifest a power from a power stone, you must have the power stone's power on your class power list.
 This use of the skill allows you to use a power stone as if you had a particular power on your class power list.
-The _use psionic device_ DC is equal to 20 + the manifester level of the power you are trying to manifest from the power stone.
+The {% skill_link use-psionic-device %} DC is equal to 20 + the manifester level of the power you are trying to manifest from the power stone.

     _Note:_Before you use a power stone, you must first have addressed it to determine what powers it contains.
 In addition, manifesting a power from a power stone requires a minimum score (10 + power level) in the appropriate ability.
-If you don't have a high enough score, you must emulate the ability score with a separate _use psionic device_ check (see above).
+If you don't have a high enough score, you must emulate the ability score with a separate {% skill_link use-psionic-device %} check (see above).
 This use of the skill applies to other power completion psionic items.
   action: "None.
-The _use psionic device_ check is made as part of the action (if any) required to activate the psionic item."
+The {% skill_link use-psionic-device %} check is made as part of the action (if any) required to activate the psionic item."
   try_again: "Yes, but if you ever roll a natural 1 while attempting to activate an item and you fail, you can't try to activate it again for a day."
   special: |
     You cannot take 10 with this skill.

-    You can't aid another on _use psionic device_ checks.
+    You can't aid another on {% skill_link use-psionic-device %} checks.
 Only the user of the item can attempt such a check.

-    A character with the Psionic Affinity feat gets a +2 bonus on _use psionic device_ checks.
+    A character with the Psionic Affinity feat gets a +2 bonus on {% skill_link use-psionic-device %} checks.
   synergy: |
-     * If you have 5 or more ranks in _psicraft_, you get a synergy bonus on _use psionic device_ checks related to power stones.
+     * If you have 5 or more ranks in _psicraft_, you get a synergy bonus on {% skill_link use-psionic-device %} checks related to power stones.
-     * If you have 5 or more ranks in _use psionic device_, you get a synergy bonus on _psicraft_ checks to address power stones.
+     * If you have 5 or more ranks in {% skill_link use-psionic-device %}, you get a synergy bonus on _psicraft_ checks to address power stones.
   restriction: ""
   untrained: ""
 ---